WarpDefi/exchange-contracts/contracts/staking-positions/README.md

 and the only purpose of the pool is to divert its share of rewards to a single address.
 This can allow us to divert emissions to partners, or have a separate contract that manages ERC721 staking.

-`WarpDefiChef` is mainly written for PangolinPair tokens.
+`WarpDefiChef` is mainly written for WarpDefiPair tokens.
 The total staked amount limit of `type(uint104).max` is likely to be sufficient for most pair tokens.
 Weird tokens (rebasing tokens, fee-on-transfer tokens, and quintillion-supply meme tokens) are not supported.